 Background

 A key objective of Essendon's NGA is to increase the talent pool of Culturally Diverse and First Nations players.
 These groups are significantly under-represented in the AFL comparative to the population, and therefore AFL clubs are incentivised through draft concessions for their role in growing this talent pool.
-However, the primary function of the NGAs is to provide a club-based talent program to all kids, using the AFL clubs' profile and expertise to raise awareness and interest in the programs.
+However, the primary function of the NGA is to provide a club-based talent program to all kids, using the AFL clubs profile and expertise to raise awareness and interest in the programs.

 Player Criteria

-Are you born in 2010, 2011, 2012 or 2013 and qualify for the following criteria:
+Born in 2011, 2012, 2013 or 2014 and qualify for the following criteria:

 1. Identify as Aboriginal and/or Torres Strait Islander